The Viking Spirit is rooted in Pride, Honor, and Enthusiasm.

 Discover What It Means to Be a Viking

 The best way to see if St. Elizabeth School is a good fit for you is to visit our campus.
 Since 1908, our “Beacon on the Hill,” overlooking the city of Wilmington, has served as an inclusive home for our Vikings.
 Will you be next to call VKNation home?
-Current 8th Graders and perspectives high school transfers are invited to feel the energy of the VKNation as a Viking for a Day.
+Current 8th Graders and perspectives secondary grade transfers are invited to feel the energy of the VKNation as a Viking for a Day.

 Viking Visitor Experience